 Japan now heads into its second consecutive ski season with no foreign tourists, a situation that will leave many businesses struggling.
 A number of Japanese ski resorts opened for business over the weekend, as a 3-day storm delivered over a metre of snow to some of the country’s top winter destinations.

-VOTE NOW
+ENQUIRE NOW